Reginald Johnston: Early life

-Tutor to Puyi, in the Forbidden City
+Tutor to Puyi in the Forbidden City

 Selected by the Colonial Office for his expertise in Chinese history and culture in 1919, he was appointed tutor of thirteen-year-old Puyi who still lived inside the Forbidden City in Peking as a non-sovereign monarch.

-As the Scottish-born tutor to the Dragon Emperor, Johnston and Isabel Ingram, daughter of an American missionary and the empress's tutor, were the only foreigners in history to be allowed inside the inner court of the Qing dynasty.
+Johnston and Isabel Ingram, daughter of an American missionary and the empress's tutor, were the only foreigners in history to be allowed inside the inner court of the Qing dynasty.
 Johnston carried high imperial titles and lived in both the Forbidden City and the New Summer Palace.
 Johnston met the Ming dynasty imperial descendant, Zhu Yuxun, the Marquis of Extended Grace, and arranged for him to meet Puyi in the Forbidden City.

 Johnston and Puyi at the British Legation in Peking, 1924.

 More than a tutor, Johnston befriended the isolated adolescent.
 In his account of his time at the Forbidden City, Johnston notes the rampant corruption of the imperial household, with eunuchs selling off dynastic treasures.
 He obtained a bicycle and telephone for Puyi, and against the wishes of the retainers, much-needed spectacles.

-After Puyi was expelled from the Forbidden City in 1924, Johnston briefly served in an advisory capacity to Puyi before returning to his colonial service duties.
-Serving as Secretary to the British China Indemnity Commission (1926).
+After Puyi was expelled from the Forbidden City in 1924, Johnston briefly served in an advisory capacity to Puyi before returning to his colonial service duties, also serving as Secretary to the British China Indemnity Commission in 1926.
 In 1927, he was appointed the second civilian Commissioner at Weihaiwei.
 He ran the territory until it was returned to the Republic of China on 1 October 1930.
 Johnston tried to get the British diplomatic legation in Peking to host Puyi, and although the British authorities were not very interested in welcoming the former emperor, the British representative eventually gave Johnston his consent.
 However, he later discovered that Puyi—in view of the situation and against Johnston's advice—had taken refuge in the Japanese legation after being advised by Zheng Xiaoxu.